mahatt/mahatt.github.io/about.md

 * Worked on FPGA hardware  and Emulation Technology.
 Filed 2 Patents @ AMD-Xilinx.
 * Worked on GPU hardware Compiler @ Blaize (Startup) for it's first release from scratch.
 * Worked on SQL Engine @ Progress Software.
+* Co-ordinated group of students for fast execution of dataframe analytics with LLVM JIT

 ## Academics
 * Graduated in 2011 from K.K.
 Wagh College of Engineering and Research, Nashik Pune University with BE.
 Computer Engineering